ValPaliy/valticus/content/en/_index.md

 ---
 title: "Valticus | Programming, IT, and more."
-description: "I am a web developer (programmer) who writes about everything."
+description: "I am programmer who writes about everything."
 keywords:
   - Programming
   - Development